Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning

 Thompson sampling (TS) has emerged as a robust technique for contextual bandit problems.
-However, TS requires posterior inference and optimization for action generation, prohibiting its use in many internet applications where latency and ease of deployment are of concern.
-We propose a novel imitation-learning-based algorithm that distills a TS policy into an explicit policy representation by performing posterior inference and optimization offline.
-The explicit policy representation enables fast online decision-making and easy deployment in mobile and server-based environments.
-Our algorithm iteratively performs offline batch updates to the TS policy and learns a new imitation policy.
-Since we update the TS policy with observations collected under the imitation policy, our algorithm emulates an off-policy version of TS.
-Our imitation algorithm guarantees Bayes regret comparable to TS, up to the sum of single-step imitation errors.
-We show these imitation errors can be made arbitrarily small when unlabeled contexts are cheaply available, which is the case for most large-scale internet applications.
-Empirically, we show that our imitation policy achieves comparable regret to TS, while reducing decision-time latency by over an order of magnitude.
+However, TS requires posterior inference and optimization for action generation, prohibiting its use in many online platforms where latency and ease of deployment are of concern.
+We operationalize TS by proposing a novel imitation-learning-based algorithm that distills a TS policy into an explicit policy representation, allowing fast decision-making and easy deployment in mobile and server-based environments.
+Using batched data collected under the imitation policy, our algorithm iteratively performs offline updates to the TS policy, and learns a new explicit policy representation to imitate it.
+Empirically, our imitation policy achieves performance comparable to batch TS while allowing more than an order of magnitude reduction in decision-time latency.
+Buoyed by low latency and simplicity of implementation, our algorithm has been successfully deployed in multiple video upload systems for Meta.
+Using a randomized controlled trial, we show our algorithm resulted in significant improvements in video quality and watch time.